 The apostrophe likes to walk on the wild side.
 They're these teeny, tiny punctuation marks that are majorly misused every single day.
-Apostrophes are used to indicate possession for nouns (not pronouns i.e. its, their, whose, and your).
+Apostrophes are used to indicate possession for nouns, but not pronouns (i.e. its, whose, and your).
 They're also friends to the contraction (i.e. it's, they're, who's, and you're).

 Possession and contraction.
 Sounds pretty straightforward, right?
 Well, don't be fooled by this little guy; the apostrophe trips up millions of people all day, every day.
 It gets inserted into words it shouldn't be in or omitted from words it should be in all the time.
-So, we're going to show you when NOT to use an apostrophe, and make sure you don't join the ranks of English-language-speakers who often confuse its (not it's) primary purpose.
+We're going to show you when NOT to use an apostrophe, and make sure you don't join the ranks of English-language speakers who often confuse its (not it's) primary purpose.

 Contractions were created to make things easier.
 They tighten up two words into one, offering an evasion from redundancy and over-usage.
-In the end, that didn't go so well, as contractions are regularly misprinted in writings all across the globe.
+In the end, that didn't go so well, as contractions are regularly misprinted in writing all across the globe.
 Let's take a look: